 This recipe was created by Jean Schwirtz of Waupaca, Wisconsin.
-It was the winner at the Waupaca Book Festival in 2011, where my novel, Friendship Bread, was being honored.
+It was the winner at the Waupaca Book Festival in 2011, where Friendship Bread Kitchen founder, Darien Gee, and her novel, Friendship Bread, was being honored.
 Head librarian Peg Burington hosted an Amish Friendship Bread recipe contest, and while there were so many wonderful entries, this one was stood out.
 It wasn’t just creative, but absolutely delicious.

-Jean used locally-sourced potato chips which I appreciated.
+Jean used locally-sourced potato chips which we appreciated.
 It gave the Amish Friendship Bread a delightful, sweet-and-salty crunch, inside and out.
 Any kettle-style potato chips would work, and this might inspire you to try other creative add-ins with the bread.
 Pretzels?
 Chex mix?
 Cereal?
 Corn chips?
-(I might have to draw the line on that one!)
+(We might have to draw the line on that one!)
 But you get the picture.

 Potato Chip Amish Friendship Bread